-I am a pushover for the blue elderberry.
+I am a pushover for the edible blue elderberry.
 Sambucus cerulea and S. racemosa, an amazing shrub that offers the knowledgeable forager a tremendous bounty of uses.
-Parts of the blue elderberry are used for making friction fire, musical instruments, hunting weapons, and traps. late summer and early autumn are the best time to harvest ripe blue elderberries for syrup.
+Parts of the blue elderberry are used for making friction fire, musical instruments, hunting weapons, and traps. late summer and early fall are the best time to harvest ripe blue elderberries for syrup.
 Elderberry recipes for cooking or medicine are found here.